buraxta/buraxta/README.md

 Ready to see my work in action?
 Check out some of my latest projects:
 - [🚗 Tesla Clone](https://github.com/buraxta/Tesla-Clone) A project aiming to replicate the official website of Tesla.
 Built using React, Redux Toolkit, MUI, Styled Component.
 It provides users with an immersive experience to explore Tesla's different car models.
-- [⚛️ Basic React Counter App](https://github.com/buraxta/Basic-React-Counter-App): A simple counter application built with React.
+- [⚛️ React Counter App](https://github.com/buraxta/React-Counter-App): A simple counter application built with React.
 - [🎈 Nodejs-Basic-CRUD-Project](https://github.com/buraxta/Nodejs-Basic-CRUD-Project): Node.js API built with Express.js and Mongoose to perform CRUD operations on a MongoDB database.
 - [💡 Cooking Blog](https://github.com/buraxta/CookingBlog): CookingBlog is a responsive food blog website built with Nodejs and MongoDB
 - [🔥 Student Management System](https://github.com/buraxta/student-management-system): This is a study aiming for making some practice with spring boot and thymeleaf.